 I have been wearing Chanel 19 every day of my life since I was twenty.
 I like to think that some day, many years from now, when I have been dead a long time, someone will smell it and think of me.
 I'm not the slightest bit spiritual and have a zero tolerance policy towards jargon.
 Although I like the outdoors, I'm a real urbanite.

 I would like to be in a real relationship, one in which, in addition to the toe-curling sex--and plenty of it--there would be things like watching your nephew in his school play, or watching someone's friend's sister's attempt to break into the comedy business, shopping for your new patio furniture together, or providing a shoulder for you to lean on after you return from visiting your father in the hospital.
 I am the world's most awesome girlfriend: thoughtful, kind, generous, affectionate, funny, and always up for an adventure.
 Your boss will be charmed; your friends will tell you how lucky you are.
 I am not looking for someone who shares every one of my interests, and I don't expect to share all of yours.
 I'm looking for someone to complement me, not someone to complete me.
+I think we could have fun seeing where our Venn Diagrams overlap.

 Making a mean pesto, a great mojito, and a strong cup of coffee.